-Which students would be working remotely

-What would happen in school?
+Scenario Which students would be working remotely What would happen in school?
 How will teachers support learning for those students at home?
 Three: A planned program of partial closures means that some year groups will work remotely for short periods.

-Two or more year groups at We follow and teach a time with year groups timetabled lessons, rotating time in school with remote learning.
-We follow and teach timetabled lessons, afternoon tutor time, a
+Two or more year groups at a time with year groups rotating time in school with remote learning.
 We follow and teach timetabled lessons, including morning and afternoon tutor time, as normal both in school and via TEAMS by those who are having to work remotely.
 Lessons will be delivered through TEAMS and Class Charts.
 If staff are unwell the lesson will only be provided through Class Charts.
 Teachers will be available to answer questions through the TEAMS chat function.